abhishekdev45/user-management/README.md

 - You can now access the application by visiting http://localhost:3000 in your web browser.
 - By Default Login page will open.
 - Click on Register to register new user.
-- Change registered user role to admin from your mongodb ui.Use this id to see admin features.
+- Change registered user role to Admin from your mongodb ui.Use this id to see admin features.